Table of Contents

 B.C.
 Rich Warlock

 An iconic guitar associated with the heavy metal scene, The B.C.
 Rich Warlock was first designed in 1969 by company founder Bernardo Chavez Rico.
-It was the only guitar he ever designed at a drafting table, using straight edges and French curves.
+It was the only guitar he developed at a drafting table, using straight edges and French curves.

 Specifications of the Warlock

-It typically features a solid mahogany body with a striking “warlock” shape, offering a dark and powerful tone with substantial sustain.
-The guitar often includes dual humbucking pickups.
-This contributes to a bold, high-output sound suitable for genres like heavy metal and hard rock.
+It typically features a solid mahogany body with a striking “warlock” shape, offering a dark, powerful tone with substantial sustain.
+The guitar often includes dual humbucking pickups, contributing to a bold, high-output sound suitable for genres like heavy metal and hard rock.

 Famous Players

-Over the years, this iconic guitar has been favored by prominent musicians, including Kerry King of Slayer, Mick Mars of Mötley Crüe, and Lita Ford, showcasing its versatility and appeal across a wide range of musical genres.
+Over the years, this iconic guitar has been favored by prominent musicians, including Kerry King of Slayer, Mick Mars of Mötley Crüe, and Lita Ford.
+This showcases its versatility and appeal across a wide range of musical genres.

 Bender Distortocaster